Skip to main content

 arg id : type

-The circuit or witness can take several different forms:
+The function expression can take several different forms:

 An anonymous circuit is an inline circuit literal having the form circuit (id: T, ...): R { s; ... } with zero or more comma-separated parameters x: T, return type R, and body { s; ... }.
 Each parameter consists of an identifier id (the parameter's name) and a required type annotation : T where T is a non-void Compact type.
 The return type R is a (possibly Void) Compact type.
 The body is a sequence of zero or more semicolon-delimited statements enclosed in curly braces.